Cherry helps each student with their individual needs and demonstrates exactly how she makes a painting from scratch.

 What to Expect

-Cherry shares her simple scaling up technique which in allows artists to overcome the foreshortening and distortion which can occur in larger paintings.
-Scaling has been used by artists for many centuries, but the famous artist Chuck Close is a great example of a contemporary artist who uses scaling to make his huge paintings of the human face.
+Each morning of the workshop, Cherry gives a new demonstration of part of the process she uses to make her paintings; she shares her simple scaling up technique which allows artists to overcome the foreshortening and distortion which can occur in larger paintings.
+Scaling has been used by artists for many centuries, but the famous artist, Chuck Close is a great example of a contemporary artist who uses a grid to scale up to achieve his huge paintings of the human face.

 Participants will automatically be booked in for their accommodation.
 No need to book separately on Stayz / HomeAway.